wecodemore/wpstarter/docs/02-Environment-Variables.md

 WP_STARTER_ENV_TO_CONST="AWESOME_PLUGIN_CONFIG,ANOTHER_VAR,YET_ANOTHER"
 ```

-With such env variable set, WP Start will declare constants for the three env variables.
+With such env variable set, WP Starter will declare constants for the three env variables.

 Please note that env variables are always strings, while PHP constants can be any static type.
 For WordPress constants that is not an issue because WP Starter knows the expected type can cast the value before define the constant.
 For custom variables a different type can be specified using the `NAME:TYPE` syntax .
 For example: